epfl-ada/ada-2023-project-adaknow/README.md

         - Distribution of actor age per genre at movie release
     - Milestone 3
         - Jekyll website set up and hosting using Github Pages
+        - Front end development and design of the visual aspect
+        - Partipation to the causal analysis with Stavros

 - Maria Eleni Peponi:
     - Milestone 2: